 No. The key aspect that distinguishes ESAs from vouchers is the parents’ control over selection of the education option for their student.
 Instead of the State sending funds directly from the state to a specific private school, the state instead deposits funds into a parent-controlled account.
-These funds can then be spent on wide array of approved education services, not only tuition, like in voucher programs.
+These funds can then be spent on a wide array of approved education services, not only tuition, as in voucher programs.